 - The fastest way to migrate to HTTPS

-Do you want to protect fans of your website from a theft of personal data and go to the SERP top?
+Do you want to protect fans of your website from the theft of personal data and go to the SERP top?
 Ensure the integrity of information using HTTPS, which is now an industry standard for every popular online resource.

 Hypertext Transport Protocol Secure (HTTPS) is an extension of the standard protocol for providing a higher level of privacy and security in the exchange between the user and the site.
 Three main levels of protection are used: